 -More than 100 countries represented and 100+ languages spoken

 -1,000 multi-national companies and #2 for foreign consulates and trade offices in the U.S.

-2. Be Part of a Great Campus
+2. Study on a Great Campus with Unbeatable Weather

 The University of Miami School of Law is on the 260-acre main campus of one of the largest private research universities in the U.S. with premier graduate schools with which the law school offers 15+ joint degrees including the Frost School of Music, Miller School of Medicine, Rosensteil School of Marine Science and School of Business Administration.

 Miami enjoys a tropical climate with summers similar to those of the Caribbean and mostly dry winters in the 60s and 70s.
 With more than 500 public parks, South Florida is ideal for outdoor enthusiasts.